glycerine/rpc25519/README.md

 The net/rpc API is implemented as a layer on top of the rpc25519.Message based API.
 Both can be used concurrently if desired.

 Server push is available too.
-Use [Client.GetReadIncomingCh](https://pkg.go.dev/github.com/glycerine/rpc25519#Client.GetReadIncomingCh) or [Client.GetReads](https://pkg.go.dev/github.com/glycerine/rpc25519#Client.GetReads) on the client side to received server initiated messages.
+Use [Client.GetReadIncomingCh](https://pkg.go.dev/github.com/glycerine/rpc25519#Client.GetReadIncomingCh) or [Client.GetReads](https://pkg.go.dev/github.com/glycerine/rpc25519#Client.GetReads) on the client side to receive server initiated messages.

 In the following we'll look at choice of transport, why public-key certs are preferred, and how to use the included `selfy`